Neighbour Sum Patterns : Chessboards to Toroidal Worlds: The Neumann Neighborhood .

-Working with a spatial lattice yields some nice analogues, such as torii.
-Anither way to generate analogues is by redefining the idea of neighbours.
-We would take a look at the Neumann neighbourhood \cite{von1966theory} in this section.
-An $n \times n$ chessboard for $n \geq 3$, with each square bearing an integer, is said to have the \emph{Neumann-neighbour-sum (Nns)} property if each number is the sum of the numbers on the neighbouring squares - where two squares are neighbours if and only if they share a common edge. \textit{Solutions} and \textit{trivial solutions} are defined as before.
+Working with a spatial lattice yields some nice analogs, such as torii.
+Another way to generate analogs is by redefining the idea of neighbors.
+We will take a look at the Neumann neighborhood \cite{von1966theory} in this section.
+An $m \times n$ chessboard for $m,n \geq 3$, with each square bearing an integer, is said to be a solution to the \emph{Neumann-neighbor-sum (Nns)} problem if each number is the sum of the numbers on the neighboring squares\textemdash where two squares are neighbors if and only if they share a common edge. \textit{Trivial solutions} are defined as before.

 Are there non-trivial boards with \textit{Nns} property?